 11th Street Family Health Services, Inc. ("11th Street"), a Pennsylvania non-profit corporation, was formed on December 12, 2013.
 11th Street is a non-profit real estate holding company, wholly owned by the University, organized to operate in furtherance of the activities of the University and to facilitate the use of new market tax credits in rehabilitating and expanding the structures located at 850 North 11th Street, Philadelphia (the "Property") which was donated from the University on December 23, 2013.
-The Property is in a qualified census tract that meets certain income, unemployment and poverty level requirements and qualifies under the New Market Tax Credit Program as a qualified active low-income community business (a "QALICB"), as defined by Section 45D of the Internal Revenue Code of 1986, as amended, and Section 1.45D-1(d)(4) of the Code of Federal Regulations.
-The project is funded by a qualified low-income community investment loan.
+The Property is in a qualified census tract that meets certain income, unemployment and poverty level requirements that qualified under the New Market Tax Credit Program as a qualified active low-income community business (a "QALICB"), as defined by Section 45D of the Internal Revenue Code of 1986, as amended, and Section 1.45D-1(d)(4) of the Code of Federal Regulations.
+The project was funded by a qualified low-income community investment loan.
+On December 24, 2020, the New Market Tax Credit financing was unwound.
+As part of the unwind, the University became the holder of the investment loan, which was satisfied in full pursuant to a Mortgage Satisfaction effective December 24, 2020.
+11th Street continues to own the fee interest in the Property and leases the Property to the University pursuant to an amended lease agreement effective January 1, 2021.